kscheltema/100-days-of-code/log.md

 •	jpeg photos or artwork
   **Thoughts:** I need to put more time into studies in the morning.
 **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+ ### Day 32: July 28, 2022
+ **Today's Progress:** Worked through some theory on how to reduce images size, while retaining end-user quality.
+I have created a repository for the first exercise for section 2.
+ **Thoughts:** Having some permission issues that I need to sort out before doing the exercise.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.